Corporal punishment in schools: Canada

 In many parts of Canada, 'the strap' had not been used in public schools since the 1970s or even earlier: thus, it has been claimed that it had not been used in Quebec since the 1960s, and in Toronto it was banned in 1971.
 However, some schools in Alberta had been using the strap up until the ban in 2004.

 In public schools, the usual implement was a rubber/canvas/leather strap applied to the hands or sometimes, legs, while private schools sometimes used a paddle or cane administered to the student's posterior.
 This was used on boys and girls alike.

 In 2004 (Canadian Foundation for Children, Youth and the Law v.
 Canada), the Supreme Court of Canada outlawed corporal punishment in all schools, public or private.
 The practice itself had largely been abandoned in the 1970s when parents placed greater scrutiny on the treatment of children at school.
 The subject received extensive media coverage, and corporal punishment became obsolete as the practice was widely seen as degrading and inhumane.
-Despite the fact that the tradition had been forgone for nearly 30 years, legislation banning the practice entirely by law was not implemented until 2004.
+Even though the tradition had been forgone for nearly 30 years, legislation banning the practice entirely by law was not implemented until 2004.

 Some Canadian provinces banned corporal punishment in public schools prior to the national ban in 2004.
 They are, in chronological order by year of provincial ban: